cobe-lab/cobe-lab.github.io/tobii.md

 study designs.
 If you for example wish to add loops or feedback, you need to use another software than *Tobii Studios*, such as *PsychoPy*.

-We are currently working on a guide for how to collect eye tracking data with the *Tobii T60 XL* and *Psychopy* based on [DevStart](https://tommasoghilardi.github.io/DevStart/).
-Our Eyelink 1000 is also setup to work with *PsychoPy*.
+We are currently working on a guide for how to collect eye tracking data with the *Tobii T60 XL* and *Psychopy*.
+In the meantime, our *Eyelink 1000 eye tracker* is also setup to work with *PsychoPy*.